javierortizmi/audio-streaming-app/README.md

     <br>
     <br>
     <ul>
       <li><b>MainActivity.kt</b>: Activity for the home page.
-Links the views from the xml with the functionallities of the app.</li>
+Links the views from the xml with the functionalities of the app.</li>
       <li><b>MusicActivity.kt</b>: Activity for the current song page.
-Links the views from the xml with the functionallities of the app.</li>
+Links the views from the xml with the functionalities of the app.</li>
       <li><b>SettingsActivity.kt</b>: Activity for the settings page.
-Links the views from the xml with the functionallities of the app.</li>
+Links the views from the xml with the functionalities of the app.</li>
       <li><b>GPSSpeed.kt</b>: Model for the speed tracking using the GPS from the device.</li>
       <li><b>PlayerManager.kt</b>: Manager for the ExoPlayer.
 Useful for using the same media3 player in the whole app.</li>
       <li><b>Song.kt</b>: Model for each song.</li>
       <li><b>Songs.kt</b>: Model for a group of songs (ArrayList).</li>
       <li><b>SongAdapter.kt</b>: Adapter for the recycler view in the home page.
-Retrieves all the songs and adds the necessary funcionallity.</li>
+Retrieves all the songs and adds the necessary functionality.</li>
     </ul>
   </li>
   <li>